joniekwon/joniekwon/README.md

 <br>
 <!--
 ## I ❤ to work with Data.
-I'm currently learning Data Science. <!--I want to work as a data scientist.-->
+I'm currently learning Data Science.
+I want to work as a data scientist.
 - Data Analysis : Data Preprocessing & Visualization 📊
 - NLP💬, Personalization and Recommendation
 - and 🌱 Docker, MLOps.. etc.